-This summary report presents the results of an initial screening to assess the potential suitability of the Municipality of South Bruce against five initial screening criteria using readily available information.
-The initial screening focused on the areas within the boundaries of the Municipality of South Bruce.
-Areas within neighbouring municipalities were not included in the initial screening.
-As outlined in NWMO's site selection process (NWMO, 2010), the five initial screening criteria relate to: having sufficient space to accommodate surface facilities, being outside protected areas and heritage sites, absence of known groundwater resources at repository depth, absence of known economically exploitable natural resources and avoiding known hydrogeologic and geologic conditions that would make an area or site unsuitable for hosting a deep geological repository.
-The initial screening focused on the areas within the boundaries of the Municipality of South Bruce.
-Areas within neighbouring municipalities were not included in the initial screening.
+This summary report presents the results of an initial screening to assess the potential suitability of the Township of Huron-Kinloss against five initial screening criteria using readily available information.
+At the request of the Township of Huron-Kinloss Council, the area west of Highway 21 was not included in the initial screening.
+The Council expects future development will likely occur along the lakeshore and wishes to provide future councils with the full range of development options for this area.
+Areas within neighbouring municipalities were also not included in the initial screening.

+As outlined in NWMO's site selection process (NWMO, 2010), the five initial screening criteria relate to: having sufficient space to accommodate surface facilities, being outside protected areas and heritage sites, absence of known groundwater resources at repository depth, potential absence of known natural resources and avoiding known hydrogeologic and geologic conditions that would make an area or site unsuitable for hosting a deep geological repository.

-The review of readily available information and the application of the five initial screening criteria did not identify any obvious conditions that would exclude the Municipality of South Bruce from being further considered in the NWMO site selection process.
-The initial screening indicates that there are geological formations within the boundaries of the Municipality that are potentially suitable for safely hosting a deep geological repository.
-Potentially suitable host formations include the Upper Ordovician shale and limestone units that comprise the geology of the Municipality at typical repository depths.
+The review of readily available information and the application of the five initial screening criteria did not identify any obvious conditions that would exclude the Township of Huron-Kinloss from being further considered in the NWMO site selection process.
+The initial screening indicates that there are geological formations within the boundaries of the Township that are potentially suitable for safely hosting a deep geological repository.
+Potentially suitable host formations include the Upper Ordovician shales and limestone units that comprise the geology of the Township at typical repository depths.

-It is important to note that at this early stage of the site evaluation process, the intent of the initial screening was not to confirm the suitability of the Municipality of South Bruce, but rather to identify whether there are any obvious conditions that would exclude it from the site selection process.
-Should the Municipality of South Bruce remain interested in continuing with the site selection process, several years of progressively more detailed studies would be required to confirm and demonstrate whether the Municipality of South Bruce contains sites that can safely contain and isolate used nuclear fuel.
+It is important to note that at this early stage of the site evaluation process, the intent of the initial screening was not to confirm the suitability of the Township of Huron-Kinloss, but rather to identify whether there are any obvious conditions that would exclude it from the site selection process.
+Should the community of Huron-Kinloss remain interested in continuing with the site selection process, several years of progressively more detailed studies would be required to confirm and demonstrate whether the Township of Huron-Kinloss contains sites that can safely contain and isolate used nuclear fuel.